'Gary from Chicago': A tale of redemption at the Oscars

 "I really do hope all the best for him.
 It must have been unbelievably overwhelming for him to hook on from ... serving a life sentence to have gotten this news from the court and then to be plucked off the street and thrown into this (Oscars) stunt."

-Coe told ABC 7 that he met his fiancee and found religion while behind bars.
+Coe told ABC 7 he found religion while behind bars.
+Nash said he has been clean of drugs and alcohol since 2004.
+He's looking for a job.

-"There are tremendous stories of people like Gary, reuniting with their families and their communities and getting back to work and paying taxes and safely rejoining society," Romano said.
+"We as public defenders get to see the person whereas somebody else will just see a rap sheet," she said.

+"And what's so great about Gary's story is the whole country saw this really charming, charismatic, positive, chivalrous man on TV.
+That's who Gary is now."